-Cloud computing is revolutionizing all areas of the business, and nowhere can this be seen more clearly than within logistics.Companies across the globe are moving away from outdated technologies and manual processes and into cloud-based logistics software in order to anticipate and solve problems before they arise.
+Cloud computing is revolutionizing all areas of the business, and nowhere can this be seen more clearly than within logistics.Companies across the globe are moving away from outdated technologies and manual processes, and into cloud based logistics software to anticipate and solve problems before they arise.

-Eliminate multiple WMS and TMS Systems
+Eliminate multiple WMS and TMS Systems.

-Improve equipment and utilization patterns
+Improve equipment and utilization patterns.

-Create accurate merge-in-transit models
+Create accurate merge-in-transit models.

 Let's dive into each of these benefits in more detail.

 How often have you made decisions based only on information that is already several hours, or even days old?
-You’re always reacting to a situation instead of anticipating it.
+You’re always reacting to a situation, instead of anticipating it.

-Now imagine that you can see the price of any logistics element of your supply chain anytime, anywhere.
-You can be sitting in an airport terminal in Hong Kong checking your smartphone, when you receive notice that freight spot rates have changed.
-With this knowledge you are able to make an immediate decision to switch services, communicate it instantly to your relevant colleagues and partners in South Africa who make the necessary adjustments.
+Now imagine that you can see the price of any logistics element of your supply chain anytime, anywhere!
+You can be sitting in an airport terminal in Hong Kong checking your smartphone when you receive notice that freight spot rates have changed.
+With this knowledge, you can make an immediate decision to switch services and communicate it instantly to your relevant colleagues and partners in South Africa who make the necessary adjustments.

-With costs in the supply chain quickly multiplying down the value stream, even a slight saving through real-time pricing information is a big win.
+With costs in the supply chain quickly multiplying down the value stream, even a slight saving through real time pricing information is a big win.

 The inventory you have on hand is the most direct way to control risks and optimize costs.
-Real-time inventory information allows you to maximize your ability to respond to demand fluctuations while holding onto your buffer against emergencies.
+Real time inventory information allows you to maximize your ability to respond to demand fluctuations while holding onto your buffer against emergencies.

-3. Eliminate multiple WMS and TMS systems
+3. Eliminate Multiple WMS And TMS Systems

 Instead of numerous users controlling various systems, tie everyone together with one cloud based app that prevents delays due to miscommunication or an inability to easily share data.